 On Nov.
-5, Kremers approved Wright's conceptual drawing labeled "Coconut Lane Driveway Tie-Ins."
-(Figure No. 6) She included notes on the drawing to describe two strategies to manage the ponding of water in private lots on North and South Coconut Lanes and Coconut Court that Wade Trim engineers expected to occur after the roads were raised.
+5, Kremers approved Wright's conceptual drawing labeled "Coconut Lane Driveway Tie-Ins" that contained additional details.
+(Figure No. 6) The drawing included notes describing a stratety for the ponding of stormwater in private lots on North and South Coconut Lanes that engineers feared could occur after the roads were raised.

-The strategy entailed two steps: installing 12-inch drain connections at the edge of the rightof-way in front of most homes in west Palm Island; and thereafter using drains as connection points for the installation of drains inside private lots.
+The strategy entailed two steps: installing 12-inch drain connections at the edge of the right-of-way in front of most homes in west Palm Island; and thereafter using drains as connection points for the installation of drains inside private lots.
 An engineering note on the diagram said, "Estimate 135 yard drains based on preliminary analysis of 3 drains per yard."
 In the upper half of the same drawing, Kremers also illustrated the 14% slope that would be needed for driveways that descended from newly elevated roads.
 The City approved the Wade Trim solution the same day.